rsms/hue/README.md

 Seriously, this is just for fun.
 Don't expect anything from this project.

+## Building

+First, you need to grab and build llvm.
+See `deps/llvm/README` for details.

+Then, it's all just regular make:

+    $ make

+Should give you some stuff in the `build` subdirectory.

 ## bin/hue

 The `hue` program is a all-in-one tool which is essentially a JIT dynamic compiler.